ManlyMarco/KoikatuGameplayMods/README.md

 ![Preview](https://user-images.githubusercontent.com/39247311/55674510-07395200-58b6-11e9-8b85-d15f8fab54fa.png)

 # KK_OrthographicCamera
 Plugin that allows using of the orthographic (parallel projection) camera mode.
-This is the effect that is used in isometric games like for example Diablo 2 and Fallout 2.
+Works in both Studio and main game/maker.
+(This is the effect that is used in isometric games like for example Diablo 2 and Fallout 2)

 ### Requirements
-Works under BepInEx v4.x and needs latest BepisPlugins.
-Put the .dll inside your BepInEx folder.
+Works under BepInEx v5.x, put the .dll inside your `BepInEx\plugins` folder.
 ### How to use
 To toggle between perspective (normal) and orthographic camera mode press the I key (can be changed in settings) and then use your mouse scroll wheel to zoom in and out.
 The plugin works both in main game and studio.